Glen Vernon: Career

 In the 1980s and 1990s, Vernon was cast as quaint old men, in films (So I Married an Axe Murderer) and television (Doogie Howser, M.D.,The Golden Girls).

 Today's audiences may recognize Glenn Vernon from a movie he never actually made: near the beginning of the famous RKO feature It's a Wonderful Life, when the bereaved pharmacist Mr. Gower gazes at a picture of his deceased son, it's a photo of Glenn Vernon.

 Death

-Vernon died on October 27, 1999, in Woodland Hills, Los Angeles, from complications of a stroke.
-He was 76 years old.
+Vernon died in Woodland Hills, Los Angeles, from complications of a stroke, on October 27, 1999 – his 76th birthday.